rorni/ftp-loader/README.md

    Downloads and extracts data from FTP server.
 Index file name is optional.
    Default index file - ftp-config.toml.

 `ftp-loader --upload [--overwrite] [ftp-config.toml]`

    Compresses and uploads data to FTP server.
 Index file name is optional.
    Default index file - ftp-config.toml.

 `--overwrite` Option instructs to overwrite existing files.

+`--check FTP_URL` Checks user's initial path at ftp server.

+`--base-path BASE_PATH` Specifies initial path at ftp.

+## Configuration

+When user logs in its path can be different from the path to FTP root.
+In this case path to FTP's root must be specified.
+This can be done in two ways.

+1. By specifying --base-path parameter in command line.

+2. By setting base path in the configuration file.
+The configuration file must have name `.ftp-loader-config.json` located at the user's home directory.
+   It must contain "hosts" key with a dictionary of hosts and corresponding paths.
+   For example:
+   {
+       "hosts": {
+           "server.ftp.ru": "/home/path1"
+       }
+   }

 ## Index file format